-You can use Cloudflare Access to require that users log in to certain applications with specific types of multifactor authentication (MFA) methods.
+With zero-trust policies, you can require that users log in to certain applications with specific types of multifactor authentication (MFA) methods.
 For example, you can create rules that only allow users to reach a given application if they authenticate with a physical hard key.

-This feature is only available to teams using the following identity providers:
+This feature is only available if you are using the following identity providers:

 - Azure AD

-To add an MFA requirement to your application:
+To enforce an MFA requirement to an application: